Wicks2/ETH-MOD4_INTERMEDIATE/README.md

-Sure, here's a README file for the provided smart contract code:

 # Degen Gaming ERC20 Token

 This is a smart contract for an ERC20 token named "Degen" (symbol: DGN), designed for Degen Gaming.
 The token contract includes functionalities for minting, transferring, redeeming, checking balances, and burning tokens.